-Ok, remember when I stated that shutter speed is essentially how long your shutter is open for to take an image?
+Ok, remember when I stated that shutter speed is essentially how long your shutter is open to take an image?
 Well, knowing that will better support my next statement.

-An example would be - if you start a shot at 1/500 shutter speed - and increased the shutter speed to 1/1000 - the shutter is now faster (double the speed actually) - which means only half of the amount of light is getting to the sensor.
+An example would be - if you start a shot at 1/500 shutter speed - and increase the shutter speed to 1/1000 - the shutter is now faster (double the speed actually) - which means only half of the amount of light is getting to the sensor.
 This equates to lower light and a darker image.
 This will directly affect your exposure.
 Keep this in mind.

-You may have heard people talk about the 180 degree rule - and honestly, it’s something people shouldn’t even be “teaching” in today’s day and age - because it’s something that was used decades ago with actual film.
+You may have heard people talk about the 180-degree rule - and honestly, it’s something people shouldn’t even be “teaching” in today’s day and age - because it’s something that was used decades ago with actual film.

 In a nutshell - it’s the amount of time the film was exposed to light when it was revolving through the reel and lens.
 I will leave the photo above that explains it in a nutshell as well.